An introduction to the categorical p-adic Langlands program: Moduli stacks of global Langlands parameters and the cohomology of Shimura varieties

 is non-zero, i.e.~$\rho$ is associated to a classical automorphic form. \end{conj} In view of our conjectures on functors from locally analytic representations to coherent sheaves on stacks of Galois representations, one can approach this conjecture by studying the morphism of coherent sheaves obtained by applying the conjectural functor $\mathfrak{A}_G^{\rm rig}$ to the map

 of locally analytic representations.
-In fact this strategy lead to a proof of Conjecture \ref{classicalityconj} under the additional Taylor--Wiles assumptions as in Theorem \ref{EHTWassumptions}, \cite[Theorem 5.1.3]{MR4028517}.
+In fact this strategy led to a proof of Conjecture \ref{classicalityconj} under the additional Taylor--Wiles assumptions as in Theorem \ref{EHTWassumptions}, \cite[Theorem 5.1.3]{MR4028517}.

-\begin{rem} It is an interesting question whether the $p$-adic automorphic form $f$ in Conjecture \ref{classicalityconj} is automatically classical.
-Note that this is \emph{not} covered by the phenomenon of companion points or companion forms, as companion forms are typically non-classical $p$-adic forms of non-classical weight, but here we have fixed the weight to be classical.
-Still our conjectures imply that one can not expect $f$ to be classical.
-In fact local-global compatibility and compatibility with parabolic induction give a precise description of the spaces
+It is an interesting question whether the $p$-adic automorphic form $f$ in Conjecture \ref{classicalityconj} is automatically classical.
+Note that this is \emph{not} covered by the phenomenon of companion points or companion forms, as companion forms are $p$-adic forms of non-classical weight (that hence can't be classical!), but here we have fixed the weight to be classical.
+Still our conjectures imply that one cannot expect $f$ to be classical.
+Conjecture \ref{EHconj: coherentdescriptionoffiniteslop} and Remark \ref{EHrem:fibersandadjunction} give a precise conjectural description of the eigenspaces

-The latter can be computed using the dualizing sheaf on the Drinfeld compactification $\overline{\mathfrak{X}}_B$.
-It turns out that this compactification is not Gorenstein in general and hence the fiber-dimension of the dualizing sheaf can jump.
+in terms of a coherent sheaf that can be computed using the Drinfeld compactification $\overline{\mathfrak{X}}_B$.
+It turns out that this compactification is not Gorenstein in general and these singularities have the consequence that the fiber dimension of the sheaf $\mathcal{M}^\ast(G,K^p)$ can jump.
 This basically implies that

-should have larger dimension than the classical space.
-This expectation can be made into a concrete example in the case of ${\rm GL}_3$ (respectively a definite unitary group in three variables) and will appear in \cite{HellmannHernandezSchraen}. \end{rem}
+should sometimes have larger dimension than its classical subspace.
+This expectation can be made into a concrete example in the case of a definite unitary group in three variables, see \cite{hellmann2024patchingmultiplicitiespadiceigenforms}.

 \addtocontents{toc}{ }